Skip to content

 Detailed Unexploded Ordnance (UXO) Risk Assessment_

-If your site is a former military site then you will need to start the process with this type of assessment – a Detailed UXO Risk Assessment.
-Although most parts of the UK will return a low UXO risk rating, sometimes further analysis is needed.
-One benefit of this further analysis is zoning your site, as some areas may have higher risks than others – reducing your overall costs.
+If your site is a former military site, you will need to start the UXO risk mitigation process with this type of assessment – a Detailed UXO Risk Assessment.

-A Detailed UXO Risk Assessment uses additional sources of information to calculate critical factors, including estimated bomb penetration depths and the types of UXO contamination present on your site.
+We also use additional sources of information to calculate critical factors, including estimated bomb penetration depths and the types of UXO contamination present on your site.
 This approach involves extensive research and analysis, giving you a more granular look at UXO risk mitigation options.

 An Expedited Detailed Risk Assessment (EDRA) is an alternative to our Detailed UXO Risk Assessments.
 It is still considered a stage 2 UXO risk assessment and undergoes the same extensive research process, but it has a faster turnaround time and contains more concise information which makes it easier and quicker to understand.